pingxuan-hlju/MMDMA/README.md

 ---

 ## How to Run the Code
-1. **Data preprocessing**: Generate adjacency matrices, embeddings, and other necessary inputs for training.
+1. **Data preprocessing**: Constructs the adjacency matrices, embeddings, and other inputs for training the model.
     ```bash
     python dataloader.py
     ```

-2. **Train and test the model**:
+2. **Train and test the model**.
     ```bash
     python main.py
     ```

-**Note**: Before running `main.py`, you need to create a folder, result, to store the model's training results.